-Dr. Pai’s is Associate Professor of Clinical Pharmacy and Deputy Director of the Pharmacokinetics Core Laboratory at the University of Michigan.
-His research focus is optimal drug dose selection in special populations such as obesity.
+Dr. Pai’s is Professor and Chair of Clinical Pharmacy.
+He also is Co-Director of the Pharmacokinetics Core Laboratory and Associate Director of Pharmacomorphomics for the Morphomics Analysis Group at the University of Michigan.
+His research focus is optimal drug dose selection in specific populations such as obesity, lifespan, and healthspan.
 He earned his Pharm.D. from the University of Texas at Austin and Health Sciences Center in San Antonio, Texas.
 He completed a pharmacy practice residency at Bassett Healthcare in Cooperstown, New York, and an infectious diseases/pharmacokinetics fellowship at the University of Illinois at Chicago.
-He has held tenured faculty positions at University of New Mexico and Albany College of Pharmacy.
-Dr. Pai has over 100 publications and has received multiple awards for his work.
+Dr. Pai has close to 200 publications and has received multiple awards for his work.

 - 2019 Pharmacotherapy Paper of the Year, Society of Infectious Diseases Pharmacists